 I’ve never actually met a real estate agent or broker with a conscience.

-I get this is offensive, but is it not offensive, in fact vulgar to be ripped-off for tens of thousands of dollars with every sale of property?
+I get this is offensive, but is it not offensive, in fact vulgar to be ripped off for tens of thousands of dollars with every property sale?

-While it’s true I do not trust realtors, the real estate agents/brokers I’ve known, and I’ve known many, have taught me not to.
 My half-brother is a residential agent.
-His IQ is below 100 (making academic or practical learning difficult), busted for stealing cars to robbing houses again and again through his teens, failed out of middle school then high school, and retired at 55 a multimillionaire from his home sales in Simi Valley, a Christian enclave north of Los Angeles.
+His IQ is below 100 (making academic or practical learning difficult), busted for stealing cars and selling weed (when it was illegal) again and again through his teens, failed out of middle school then high school, and retired at 55 a multimillionaire from his home sales in Simi Valley, a Christian enclave north of Los Angeles.

 Like realtors, I’ve never actually met a banker, lender, or person in finance with a conscience.